Michal-Koter/coffee-app/README.md

-# first_app
+# Coffee_app

-First app is my project during which I learn how to use Flutter.
+This is my first mobile app project.
+During process of development I learn how to use Flutter.